-SCIENTIFIC SECTOR OF THE LECTURER INF/01
+OF THE LECTURER

 TEACHING LANGUAGE English

-OFFICE HOURS During the lecture time span, Office 2.03.
-To fix an appointment email at artale@inf.unibz.it
+OFFICE HOURS ТВА

-TEACHING ASSISTANT Same as lecturer
+TEACHING ASSISTANT Daniele Porello

-OFFICE HOURS Same as lecturer
+OFFICE HOURS ТВА

 LIST OF TOPICS COVERED Formal languages and grammars Regular languages (automata, regular expressions, regular grammars) Context free languages (stack machines) Compiler organization Lexical analysis Top-down and bottom-up parsing Symbol tables, semantic checking Principles of Code generation

-TEACHING FORMAT Frontal lectures, labs with (programming) exercises, team projects.
+TEACHING FORMAT Frontal lectures, labs with (programming) exercises, team projects

-LEARNING Knowledge and understanding OUTCOMES knowing the concepts of formal languages, the techniques of compilation and various programming paradigms.
+LEARNING OUTCOMES Knowledge and understanding knowing the concepts of formal languages, the techniques of compilation and various programming paradigms.
 Applying knowledge and understanding being able to develop and construct translators and compilers.
 Ability to make judgments being able to work autonomously according to the own level of knowledge; being able to take the responsibility for software development projects.
 Communication skills being able to work in teams to implement software systems; being able to use modern communication systems.
 Ability to learn have developed learning capabilities to pursue further studies with a high degree of autonomy have acquired learning capabilities that enable them to carry out project activities in companies, public institutions or in distributed development communities

-ASSESSMENT Project conducted in team and a written exam (with an optional mid-term written exam).
+ASSESSMENT Project conducted in team and written exam (with an optional mid-term written exam).
 In the project part of the exam we will assess the learning outcomes related to the application of the acquired knowledge, the ability to make judgments and the communication skills.
 In fact, the goal of the project is to design a compiler for a small programming language.
-The project part must be positively evaluated before the written exam.
+The project part must be positively evaluated to be admitted to the written exam.